• Skip to primary navigation

 • Encourages whole grains and low-fat dairy products.

-an infographic showing anti-inflammatory foods and also foods that can cause inflammation.
+An infographic showing anti-inflammatory foods and also foods that can cause inflammation.

 1. Fruits (e.g. citrus, stone fruits, watermelon, grapes, pomegranates, apples, etc.).
 Berries (blueberries, strawberries, and raspberries) are rich in antioxidants that help reduce inflammation.
 Avocados are rich in monounsaturated fats and magnesium.